w3f/Grants-Program/applications/FIAT-on-off-ramp.md

 * **Mint**: Send funds from the banking system to Polkadot which brings new value into the Polkadot system where it floats for whatever reason.
 * **Burn**: Polkadot can send funds to any bank account outside the system, thus taking value out of the Polkadot system.

-With our solution anyone can attach his bank account to create own FIAT on- and off- ramp - and his own stable-coin.
-So who guarantees that the bank-account does not get out of sync with the stable-coin?
-How do we prevent that somebody issues a stable-coin, but takes all the pegging funds?
-We can not prevent that, because the banking system does not provide this transparency.
-We do not intend to fix this issue, because cryptocurrencies already do.
-Our goal is to find a practical solution for FIAT on- and off-ramping and we do not want to fix the banking system.
-It will be a matter of trust and transparency of anyone who is using our code.
-The banking system is not a "zero trust" environment, and we can not change that.
-We are very aware of legal consequences for anyone who is using our system  - especially who is owning pegging bank accounts (customers, companies, banks etc.) We also exclude that from the scope of our solution, we concentrate on providing a technical implementation as code, not as a platform or an exchange.

 ### Mockups/designs of any UI components

 We will implement the system as **API first** - so do not expect to see much UI components.
 Anyhow - because a similar concept is already live on Ethereum, we can demo the concept with existing systems with UIs and demo pages, which were created by element36 (this team).
 Check out our examples based on our Ethereum solution [here](https://github.com/element36-io/cash36-examples).
-Be aware, just porting the Ethereum based system is NOT what we intend to do on Polkadot - this proposal here is much narrower in scope and thus should be easier to use.
+Be aware, just porting the Ethereum based system is NOT what we intend to do on Polkadot - this proposal here is much narrower in scope and thus should be easier to use in other systems.

 ### Architecture Overview